 Usually made of iron or brass, antique keys are in vogue.
 Designers use these rustic gems to make jewelry, crafters turn them into wind chimes, and collectors frame and display them.

 Last summer, I sold several antique keys at a yard sale for $3 apiece.
 Online, buyers will pay $10 to $15 for a single, unique key.

-I have five large pines in my yard, and I’ll occasionally gather and sell the largest pine cones that have dropped to the ground.
+I have five large pine trees in my yard, and I’ll occasionally gather and sell the largest pine cones that have dropped to the ground.

 Decorators use pine cones as textural accent pieces.
 Holiday enthusiasts use them in making wreaths and decorating tables.
-Jumbo cones (9 inches or larger) sell for nearly $9 each on Etsy.
+I’ve seen jumbo cones (9 inches or larger) sell for nearly $9 each on Etsy.

-My favorite moisturizer, Complex 15, was recently discontinued.
-In a desperate attempt to horde every last drop of the stuff, I turned to eBay.
-To my dismay, tubes of my $8.99 moisturizer currently sell for nearly $100 each!
+When my old favorite moisturizer, Complex 15, was discontinued, I turned to eBay in a desperate attempt to horde every last drop of the stuff.
+To my dismay, tubes of my once-$8.99 moisturizer were selling for nearly $100 each!

 Have a cupboard full of coffee cups?
 Before you declutter, check values.

 Certain cups made by Fire-King are hot with collectors.
 Look especially for pieces made of milk glass (a type of opaque white glass) that feature characters from the Peanuts comic strip.
 Depending on rarity and condition, some of these cups fetch hundreds of dollars on eBay and Etsy.